 This trick is particularly effective if you're fortunate enough to have windows at the end of your galley kitchen, as natural light is also helpful in creating the illusion of space.
-Pair with white and light wood kitchen furniture – we love the Tatton White Kitchen from Magnet – for a spacious and contemporary finish.
+Pair with white and light wood kitchen furniture to complete the look.

 3. Use a gallery wall to create a focal point

 Remember what we said about focal points in galley kitchens?
 Creating a gallery wall at one end of your kitchen – particularly if it's the wall you see when entering the kitchen – is an effective means of achieving this elongating effect.

 Inspired by this kitchen?
 Take a look at these quirky gallery wall ideas and recreate your own.

 4. Be creative with a dining space in a galley kitchen

 Working out clever ways to include even a pull-out or fold-up table without sacrificing tons of floor space will be a real bonus.
 After all, if you've got a small galley kitchen, it's unlikely you've got a great big dining room, too.
 So, work with your kitchen designer to include a breakfast bar or a wall hung table – or one that can pull out from under a work surface, and pick chairs that fold up too, so you can have floor space when you need it and dining space when you need it, too.